antenehd/S6a/README.md

 		# ./testapp mme

-	 	Then open another terminal and navigate to 'testnode2' directory which is found in the same directory as 'testhss'.
+	 	Then open another terminal and go to 'testnode2' directory which is found in the same directory as 'testhss'.
 From there run the following to simulate an HSS client sending Update-Location-Request and waiting for Upadate-Location-Answer: